This article is intended only for customers and partners using the Assessment Series.

-CommonLit’s Assessment Series data displays also include details about individual students’ performance on each assessment and their growth from the Pre-Assessment to the Post-Assessment.
+CommonLit’s data displays include details about individual students’ performance on each assessment and their growth from assessment to assessment.